Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 For those of us unable to call the French Riviera home, mimosa season is a welcome respite from the cold, gray winters further north, the bright sun and mild temperatures hinting at the seasons to come.

-If you love a good road trip (as I do), you can follow the Mimosa Trail (or Mimosa Route) over its 130km (80mi) crescent that stretches from Bormes-les-Mimosas in the Var right up to Grasse, the famous perfume town.
-You'll need a car to do this so if you don't have your own, make sure you reserve one well before this popular seasons starts, especially if you're hoping for an automatic, of which there are few.
+If you love a good road trip (as I do), you can follow the Mimosa Trail (or La Route du Mimosa) over its 130km (80mi) crescent that stretches from Bormes-les-Mimosas in the Var right up to the perfume city of Grasse in southern France.
+You'll need a car to do this so if you don't have your own, make sure you reserve one well before this popular seasons starts, especially if you're hoping for an automatic, which are less easy to find.

-Ideally, you'll spend several days along this route, exploring both the mimosa and the stops along the way, from glorious seaside towns to wild hillsides dramatically carpeted with golden bulbs the color of sunshine.
+Ideally, you'll spend several days along this route, exploring both the beautiful mimosas and the magical places along the way.

-However long you decide to stay on this route, you'll be going to the same places.
+However long you decide to stay on this route, you'll be seeing the south of France at its winter best.
 Here are the various stops, and we'll go into detail about them below (10km = approx 6mi):

 1. Bormes-les-Mimosas: Km 0